The O-3 visa is a specific category for dependents, including spouses and children of O-1A, O-1B and O-2 visa holders, to come to the USA.

 Certain rules apply to O-3 visas, governing what they can – and cannot do – while in the US.

-With an O-3 visa, you are allowed to enter and live in the US with your family.
-You can travel outside of the US on short trips and reenter without much restriction.
-You can get a driver’s license, open a bank account and enrol in full or part time study.
-You can also travel in and out the US for short trips.
+With an O-3 visa, you are allowed to enter and live in the US with the principal visa holder.
+You can travel in and out of the US on short trips.
+You can get a driver’s license and enrol in full or part time study.

-It is possible for O-3 visa holders to transfer their status where they are eligible.
-For example, to work in the US, you may look at transferring to the H-1B visa, provided you meet the relevant visa requirements.
+It is possible for O-3 visa holders to change their status to a different immigration category, provided they are eligible under the relevant visa criteria.
+For example, to work in the US, you may look at transferring to the H-1B visa, provided you are eligible.
+If you obtain status under a different category, your status will no longer be tied to that of the principal O-1 or O-2 visa holder.

 Does the O-3 lead to a US Green Card?